microsoft/TypeScriptSamples/imageboard/README.md

     <MONGO_INSTALL_DIRECTORY>/bin/mongorestore dump
     ```

-5. From this imageboard directory, install the app's node dependencies with the following command:
+5. From this imageboard directory, install the app's node dependencies, tsd, and typings with the following commands:
     ```shell
     npm install
+    npm install -g tsd
+    tsd install
     ```
+    Some things to note:

+    * `npm install` will install this project's node dependencies from `package.json`.
+    * `tsd install` will retrieve `.d.ts` files from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

 6. Compile the app with the following command:
     ```shell
-    tsc --sourcemap --module commonjs app.ts
+    tsc
     ```
+    The above command will use `tsconfig.json` to compile all necessary files.

 7. Launch the Node process to serve the app using the following command:
     ```shell